 For skin that is already a bit flaky and irritated, products that are too harsh will not do you any favours.
 Chemical exfoliants are the way to go.
 Products containing AHAs are a dream for the most dry and sensitive of skins, as these acids not only gently exfoliate, but also brighten, reduce fine lines, increase moisturiser absorption and treat acne.
 Casa Mencarelli’s Acqua di Miele Honey & Orange Toner is rich with AHAs, offering a smooth exfoliation and noticeable results.
 The addition of honey in this toner also helps to ensure dry skin is immediately moisturised and treated.

-While products like these are incredibly soft and gentle, it’s still recommended that those with dry and sensitive skin types only exfoliate around once or twice a week.
-Quickly moisturise with your favourite organic moisturiser afterwards while the skin is damp to help the product reach more layers of skin.
+While products like these are incredibly soft and gentle, it’s still recommended that those with dry and sensitive skin types only exfoliate around once a week.

 For Oily Skin and Combination Skin